 Getting up on a ladder to clean can be daunting, especially for older people and those with mobility issues.
-For a safer way to clean lighting fixtures and ceiling fans, invest in a disposable duster with an extendable handle and pivoting head.
+Invest in a disposable duster with an extendable handle and pivoting head for a safer way to clean lighting fixtures and ceiling fans.
 Simply extend the handle and wipe the duster around fixtures and across fan blades to remove dust and grime.
 Disposable duster heads are made from a type of material that attracts and binds dirt, so unlike feather dusters, they won’t spread dust around.

 You can also use these handy tools to reach the top of cabinets and high shelves.
-When cleaning kitchen cabinets, however, you may still need to get up on a step-stool to check for grease deposits.
+When cleaning kitchen cabinets, however, you may need to get up on a step stool to check for grease deposits.
 If you see grease, temporarily ditch the duster in favor of a cloth dipped in warm, soapy water.
 (Dish soap usually works well to cut through grease stains.)
-When you’re done scrubbing, rinse the area with cold water and dry it thoroughly.
+After scrubbing, rinse the area with cold water and dry it thoroughly.

 A lightly moistened flat mop can work wonders for removing dust and cobwebs from the ceiling.
 (Never wet mop a ceiling, as doing so can facilitate mold and mildew growth.)
 Generally, the best time to mop the ceiling is right before you plan to sweep and mop your floor, as you’ll collect fallen debris during sweeping.

-Simplify shower-head cleaning with baking soda and white vinegar.
+5. Simplify shower head cleaning with baking soda and white vinegar.

 One of the best ways to clean showerheads involves little (if any) scrubbing: